rajeshsharma88/tst-web-site/README.md

 }
 ```

-4.  **Save and Deploy:** Once you've added the new product, save the file, commit your changes, and push to your repository.
-Netlify or your GitHub Action will automatically redeploy the site with the updated product catalog.
+After making any changes to these files, commit and push them to your repository.
+The live site will be updated automatically by your deployment service (Netlify or GitHub Pages).